Jet characterization in Heavy Ion Collisions by QCD-Aware Graph Neural Networks: Results and Discussion

+The output of GrapRed is the probability describing the particle as hard or soft, which is shown in Appendix A.1.
+Hence, it is essential to find a threshold value of probability such that if the probability is greater than the threshold value, then it is termed as a hard particle and vice-versa.
+In Table~\ref{tab:q_wp},\ref{tab:nq_wp} we have described the performance of various threshold values based on percentage of false negatives (FN) and false positives (FP).

-For both the data-sets, we achieve and accuracy $\sim$ 98-99$\%$ in finding soft and hard type particle.
-However, it is worthy to note that in an heavy ion collision the number of particles coming from hydro (soft) part are much more in number as compared to the jet (hard) part.
-Therefore, accuracy must not be considered as a sole measure of goodness of model.
-Hence, we have performed additional test for our model that will demonstrate its effectiveness in presence of large background.
+We observe that the FP ($\%$) is more for quenched datasets because quenching modifies various kinematic quantities, making hard particles more similar to soft particles.
+We chose the threshold values to reduce the miss-classifications by the cut value, which gives us the least FP ($\%$) and FN ($\%$).
+So, we decided the cut value of $0.7$ for both quenched and non-quenched datasets to keep a balance between FP ($\%$) and FN ($\%$).
+However, it is worth noting that in a heavy-ion collision, the number of particles observed from soft processes is much more in number than the hard processes.
+Accuracy is defined as the number of correctly identified particles by the total number of particles.
+Due to the high number of instances present, one class will lead the accuracy to a high value as the number of instances in the other class are low.
+Therefore, accuracy must not be considered a sole measure of the goodness of the model.
+Hence, we have performed additional physics validation for the predicted hard particles by our model to demonstrate its effectiveness in the presence of a large background.